-- Mascots is the type of logo which embodies a mascot, a lustrous character, representative of your company.
+- Mascot is the type of logo that embodies a mascot, a lustrous character, representative of your company.
 When designing or choosing a mascot logo, there must be a balance between a friendly design and professional design.
-It differs from other types of logos because this type of logo makes more appeal to people’s emotions.
+It differs from other types of logos because this type of logo appeals to people’s emotions.

 Below, you see the example of Michelin.
 The mascot is called Bibendum, or Bib for short, and is the face of the MICHELIN brand since 1898.
 A great example of using a mascot in order to consolidate your brand and products in the customer’s eye.

 We refer here to combinations of the types of logos reviewed above.
 You can opt for a combination like a brandmark and a wordmark or lettermark, and you can have your company name along with a symbolic representation.
 It is the most used type of logo because you present your company beliefs, the field of activity, and the name of the company.

 Because it is quite complex in its initial form and difficult to use in all environments, you can use variations of it.
 If you’re working with a graphic designer, it is recommended to specify that you want variations as well.

 When it comes to variations, this type of logo is very versatile.
 It can also represent the company by using the graphic symbol or company name separately and still maintaining the brand’s consistency.
 For example – if you need to use the logo as a favicon for your website, then you use the graphic representation—for example, Sinners Projects or Dove.